Click Below to Skip Ahead

 Exercise

-Exercise is an important part of every New Zealand Heading Dog’s life.
+Exercise is an integral part of every New Zealand Heading Dog’s life.
 They do well on around 120 minutes of activity per day.
 You can break this exercise time up by doing various activities with them throughout the day, such as running, hiking, swimming, or walking.
 Even playing a game of fetch or tug of war will exert some of their energy.
-Taking them to run at dog parks or dog-friendly beaches is another great option if you aren’t a highly active person.
+Taking them to run at dog parks or dog-friendly beaches is another great option if you aren’t a highly active owner.

 Training